AKUA MIND BODY

 Suddenly, after years of dormancy, my OCD was back.
 I was obsessing over odd numbers, touching every door three times, and I couldn’t believe I had gone so long and somehow survived without my beloved compulsions.

-Cross addictions are common in early sobriety—we replace one addiction for another.
+Cross-addictions are common in early sobriety—we replace one addiction with another.
 We try to find control in any way that we can.

 Eating disorders tend to rear their ugly heads during this stage, and it’s the reason many people discourage relationships, gambling, and dieting during the first year of sobriety.